 Sentiment Analysis

 This is especially useful if you have recently launched some marketing initiative focusing on Twitter.
-By analysing an increase or decrease in your brand mentions, you can find out whether your campaign was successful or not.
+By analyzing an increase or decrease in your brand mentions, you can find out whether your campaign was successful or not.

 Lead Generation

-Another real-life, practical use of Twitter advanced search is to generate leads.
+Another real-life, practical use of Twitter's advanced search is to generate leads.
 Simply run a brand mention search for your competitors, along with the negative sentiment search.
 Using this, you will find people who are dissatisfied with your competitors and can easily be targeted.

 You can send an offer to these people along with a reason why they should switch to your brand.